sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 java -jar build/libs/vertx-blueprint-todo-backend-fat.jar
 ```

-If there are no problems, you will see *Todo service is running at 8082 port...*.
+If there are no problems, you will see *Succeeded in deploying verticle*.
 The most convenient way to test our todo REST APIs is to use [todo-backend-js-spec](https://github.com/TodoBackend/todo-backend-js-spec).

 Input `http://127.0.0.1:8082/todos`: